boderg/your-weather/TESTING.md

 | :---: | :---: |
 | ![screenshot](documentation/bugs/sunrise-set-gmt-date.png) | ![screenshot](documentation/bugs/sunrise-set-timezone-offset.png)

-- To fix this I added a timezone offset and formatted to 24hrs to display as the timezone of the city requested.
+- To fix this I added a timezone offset and formatted the data to display only the time for the timezone of the city requested.

 ***